curl/everything-curl/usingcurl/tls/sslkeylogfile.md

 This is similarly possible to do with curl.

-You do this by making the browser or curl tell Wireshark the SSL secrets so that it can decrypt them:
+You do this by making the browser or curl tell Wireshark the encryption secrets so that it can decrypt them:

 1. set the environment variable named `SSLKEYLOGFILE` to a file name of your choice before you start the browser or curl